Detection of the number of principal components by extended AIC-type method: Infinite p

-Simulations show that \eqref{eq:aic} and \eqref{eq:aic4} behave almost the same.
-For simplicity and comparisons with other methods, we consider \eqref{eq:aic} in our simulations.

-In the following two cases, \begin{enumerate} \item[(1)] in the case $p$ fixed, for large $n$, \item[(2)] in the case $n,p\to\infty$ with $p/n\to 0$, \end{enumerate} $c$ is defined as $c=p/n$.
-Noting that $c$ is very small, by Taylor's expansion, we get

-\begin{remark} Note that for fixed $p$ and large $n$, $\gamma>\varphi(c)$ becomes $\gamma>1$.
-It is well-known that, for fixed $p$, the AIC (i.e., $\gamma=1$) tends to overestimate the number of signals $k$.
+Note that for fixed $p$ and $n\rightarrow\infty$, $\gamma>\varphi(c)$ becomes $\gamma>1$.
+It is well-known that, for fixed $p$, the AIC tends to overestimate the number of signals $k$.
 To achieve the consistency of the AIC-type method, the tuning parameter $\gamma$ should be larger than one.
-That is, in the case $n,p\to\infty$ with $p/n\to c>0$, the AIC-type method with $\gamma=\varphi(c)$ can be seen as a natural extension of the AIC for fixed $p$.
+That is, in the case $n,p\to\infty$ with $p/n\to c>0$, the EAIC can be seen as a natural extension of the AIC for fixed $p$.
 There is a similar discussion in the case $n,p\to\infty$ with $p/n\to 0$.
-As a result, in the following three cases, \begin{enumerate} \item[(1)] in the case $p$ fixed, for large $n$, \item[(2)] in the case $n,p\to\infty$ with $p/n\to 0$, \item[(3)] in the case $n,p\to\infty$ with $p/n\to 0<c<\infty$, \end{enumerate} approximately, the AIC may be uniformly written as the AIC-type method (\ref{eq:aic}) with $\gamma=1/2+\sqrt{1/c}-\log(1+\sqrt{c})/c$.
-Thus, throughout this paper, we call the AIC-type method with $\gamma=\varphi(c)$ the generalized AIC (GAIC).
-Similarly, we call the AIC-type method with $\gamma>\varphi(c)$ the GAIC-type method.

-On the other hand, in the following two cases, \begin{enumerate} \item[(1)] in the case $p$ fixed, for large $n$, \item[(2)] in the case $n,p\to\infty$ with $p/n\to c=0$, \end{enumerate} if the AIC is defined as the degeneration of the AIC-type method with $\gamma=\varphi(c)$ in the case $n,p\to\infty$ with $p/n\to c>0$, i.e., $\gamma=\lim_{c\rightarrow 0+0}\varphi(c)=1$, then we have essentially demonstrated that, to achieve the consistency of the AIC-type method in the above two cases, $\gamma>1$ is required. \end{remark}
+\begin{remark} In the following two cases, \begin{enumerate} \item[(1)] $p$ fixed, $n\to\infty$, \item[(2)] $n,p\to\infty$ with $p/n\to 0$, \end{enumerate} if the AIC is defined as the degeneration of the EAIC in the case $n,p\to\infty$ with $p/n\to c>0$, i.e., $\gamma=\lim_{c\rightarrow 0+}\varphi(c)=1$, then we have essentially demonstrated that, the AIC tends to overestimate $k$.
+To achieve the consistency of the AIC-type method in the above two cases, $\gamma>1$ is required. \end{remark}

-\begin{remark} We note that $\gamma>\varphi(c)$ is required in our theoretic analysis, to avoid overestimating the number of principal components $k$.
-On the other hand, (\ref{eq:consistency1}) requires that $\gamma$ cannot be too large, to avoid underestimating the number of principal components $k$.
-Note that, in the case $n,p\to\infty$ with $p/n\to c>0$, we always have $\varphi(c)<1$.
-Thus, it is not surprising that the AIC tends to underestimate the number of signals $k$.
-Since $\gamma>\varphi(c)$ is required in our theoretic analysis, we set $\gamma=1.1\varphi(c)$ for simulation studies which gives good performance.
-In this sense, the GAIC-type method is essentially tuning-free. \end{remark}
+\begin{remark} By Theorem \ref{theorem:4}, in the case $n,p\to\infty$ with $p/n\to c>0$, we have actually explained why the AIC tends to underestimate the number of signals $k$.
+We note that $\gamma>\varphi(c)$ is required in our theoretic analysis, to avoid overestimating the number of signals $k$.
+On the other hand, (\ref{eq:consistency1}) requires that $\gamma$ cannot be too large, to avoid underestimating the number of signals $k$.
+Noting that, in the case $n,p\to\infty$ with $p/n\to c>0$, we always have $\varphi(c)<1$.
+Thus, the penalty of the AIC may be too large.
+As a result, it is not surprising that the AIC may tend to underestimate the number of signals $k$. \end{remark}